flushthemoney/GoRBAC/docs/fetch.md

-# Fetch Command
+# :inbox_tray: Fetch Command

+!!! info
 The `fetch` command retrieves Kubernetes RBAC resources for analysis or auditing.
-You can fetch resources live from a cluster and optionally save them to a JSON file.
+You can fetch resources live from a cluster and optionally save them to a JSON file for offline analysis.

+---

-## Usage
+## :hammer_and_wrench: Usage

 ```sh
 rbaclens fetch [flags]